aycangulez/tie-in/README.md

 Creates relationships between the records in *rels* and the component's record (*comp*).
 You can also pass an optional knex transaction (*trx*) if you would like to run this operation inside a transaction as a part of other database operations.

-Related records can be upstream (referencing a record) and/or downstream (referenced from the record).
+Related records can be upstream (referencing a record) and/or downstream (referenced from a record).
 Related records can optionally have types specified by *relType*.

 ```js
 await tie.createRels(post({ id: somePostId }), {